Traveling carnival

 A traveling carnival (American English), usually simply called a carnival, travelling funfair or travelling show (British English), is an amusement show that may be made up of amusement rides, food vendors, merchandise vendors, games of chance and skill, thrill acts, and animal acts.
-A traveling carnival is not set up at a permanent location, like an amusement park or funfair, but is moved from place to place.
+A traveling carnival is not set up at a permanent location, like an amusement park, but is moved from place to place.
 Its roots are similar to the 19th century circus with both being fitted-up in open fields near or in town and moving to a new location after a period of time.
 In fact, many carnivals have circuses while others have a clown aesthetic in their decor.
 Unlike traditional Carnival celebrations, the North American traveling carnival is not tied to a religious observance.

 History

 In 1893, the Chicago's World's Columbian Exposition (also called the Chicago World's Fair) was the catalyst for the development of the modern traveling carnival.
 The Chicago World's Fair had an area that included rides, games of chance, freak shows, and burlesque.
 After the Chicago World's Fair, traveling carnival companies began touring the United States.
 Due to the type of acts featured along with sometimes using dishonest business practices, the traveling carnivals were often looked down upon.

 Modern traveling carnivals usually make contracts with local governments in order to play both state and county fairs, as well as smaller venues (such as store parking lots, church bazaars, volunteer fire department fund raisers, and civic celebrations).

 Savage's amusement ride, Sea-On-Land, where the riders would pitch up and down as if they were on the sea.
 His "galloping horse" innovation is seen on carousels today.